RileyBossi/RileyBossi/README.md

 ---

 ## My Current Role - IT Support Technician
-I currently work as an IT Support Technician at a Managed Service Provider (MSP), supporting multiple client enviorments with a focus on security operations, monitoring, zero trust, alongside traditional Level 1 and Level 2 help desk responsibilities.
+I currently work as an IT Support Technician at a Managed Service Provider (MSP), supporting multiple client enviorments with a focus on security operations, monitoring, and zero trust, in addition to traditional Level 1 and Level 2 help desk responsibilities.

-This role allows me to apply SOC concepts in real production enviorments while supporting day-to-day IT operations across diverse networks.
+This role allows me to apply SOC concepts in real production environemnts while supporting day-to-day IT operations across diverse networks.

 ### Security Responsibilites
 - Investigating phishing emails and running them through sandbox enviorments such as any.run.